forge/core/CONTRIBUTING.md

         git checkout -b FORGE-123 upstream/master

 6. Contribute new code or make changes to existing files.
-If you're using Eclipse, be sure to format your code using the provided [Forge Code Formatter](eclipse-code-formatter-profile.xml)   )
+If you're using Eclipse, be sure to format your code using the provided [Forge Code Formatter](eclipse-code-formatter-profile.xml)   ).
+If you're using IntelliJ IDEA, we recommend using [this plugin](http://plugins.jetbrains.com/plugin/6546) to use the before-mentioned Eclipse code formatter in IDEA.

 7. Use the `git add` command to add new or changed file contents to the staging area. git add .